Is the Interlinking of Rivers desirable? If yes, is it feasible?

 How this Project is going to cure the havoc played by the floods in Northern India?

 However, damages due to floods and storms in the catchments downstream of the storage dams would be inevitable and will have to be attacked with other structural and non-structural measures.
-The problem would be however be minimized due to the introduction of storage dams upstream as a part of components created under ILR programme.
+The problem would be however be minimized due to the introduction of storage dams upstream as a part of components created under ILR program.

 How this Project will help to have water in the dry rivers of Deccan throughout the year?

 One of the many objectives of the Interlinking of Rivers is to ensure that minimum stream flows required for ecological reasons are guaranteed.
 This aspect assumes crucial importance in dry rivers, especially in peninsular region.
-Dams and storages enable us to release surplus monsoon water in a regulated manner to safeguard the interest of environmental quality.
+Dams and storage enable us to release surplus monsoon water in a regulated manner to safeguard the interest of environmental quality.

 This is not considered as insurmountable with present day technology.
 Extensive uses of the State of the Art technologies like ISRO/NRSA’s satellite Imagery, ALTM of SOI are proposed to be utilised.